 11/10/16: This election was decided almost entirely by white voters.
 80% of “evangelicals” voted for a candidate who actively denies one of the truest aspects of their faith (recognizing the need for and seeking of forgiveness), because he aligns with a Conservative party.
 I’m a straight white Christian male.
 Because of my wife, I live comfortably in the middle class.
 On paper I am solidly in the Trump camp, except for the fact I live in California.

 This should bother white Americans, on both sides of the aisle.
 There should be some serious introspection as to why one group of people is sitting by themselves at the celebration table, and what that means.
-I don’t think all trump supporters are racist bigots, in fact, I doubt most of them even know any people of color or LGBT identity which is a symptom of the problem.
-No one has lived in true homogeneity, and I doubt many really want to, so why is one group ending up that way.
+I don’t think all Trump supporters are racist bigots, in fact, I doubt most of them even know any people of color or LGBT identity which is a symptom of the problem.

 I think we first need to come to terms with recognizing this monolith.
 White folks, myself included, have to stop pointing the finger and dissociating, and figure out how to break the monolith.
 Preferably we dismantle it rather than destroy it, but something needs to change.
 I have no idea where to start.
 But I’m going to fumble around with the words and type and ink for a while to start trying to figure it out.